Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `STRING|Activator` Players by label to receive the cargo.
     1. `STRING` The item nickname to use.
     1. `INTEGER :0` Amount of items to add to cargo.
     1. `[True|False :False]` Whether this cargo is flagged as mission item.
 Only works for Commodities.
+A mission item cannot be sold, traded to other players, or dropped into space.
+It will be deleted on death, or when a player switches character or leaves the server.
+It must be manually removed when leaving the mission, or on mission success or abortion.

 - `Act_AddLabel` Adds a label to the objects. **This is the only way to assign players to the mission.**
     1. `STRING|Activator` Object by name or label to manipulate.